Synchronous serial communication

 Synchronous serial communication describes a serial communication protocol, "In synchronous transmission, groups of bits are combined into frames, and frames are sent continuously with or without data to be transmitted."

 Synchronous communication requires that the clocks in the transmitting and receiving devices are synchronized - running at the same rate - so the receiver can sample the signal at the same time intervals used by the transmitter.
 No start or stop bits are required.
 For this reason, "synchronous communication permits more information to be passed over a circuit per unit time" than asynchronous serial communication.
 Over time the transmitting and receiving clocks will tend to drift apart, requiring resynchronization.

 Synchronous RS-232 used additional pins on the DB-25 cable: the DCE (generally the modem or other peripheral) provided two clock signals to the DTE (generally the host computer or terminal), transmitter clock (pin 15, TCK) and receiver clock (pin 17, RCK).
 Some systems supported an alternative mode of operation in which the transmitter clock signal was provided by the DTE instead, called transmitter timing (pin 24, TT).
 Note the smaller DE-9 connector commonly adopted in later systems does not have these additional signal lines, and hence cannot be used with synchronous RS-232.

 Byte-oriented protocols

 Early synchronous protocols were byte-oriented protocols, where synchronization was maintained by transmitting a sequence of synchronous idle characters when the line was not actively transmitting data or transparently within a long transmission block.
-A certain number of idles were sent prior to each transmission.
-The IBM Binary Synchronous protocol (Bisync) is still in use, Other examples of byte-oriented protocols are IBM's Synchronous transmit-receive (STR), and Digital Data Communications Message Protocol (DDCMP) from Digital Equipment Corporation.
+The bit pattern of these characters (0010110 in ASCII) was designed so that a receiver could determine where the breaks between bytes occurred within a series of them.
+The IBM Binary Synchronous protocol (Bisync) is still in use.
+Other examples of byte-oriented protocols are IBM's Synchronous transmit-receive (STR), and Digital Data Communications Message Protocol (DDCMP) from Digital Equipment Corporation.
 Other computer manufacturers often offered similar protocols, differing mainly in small details.